Major League Baseball luxury tax: Efficacy

 The first obvious impact of Major League Baseball's luxury tax is that it artificially deflates player salaries relative to the open market, which may increase owner profits.
 This approach is justified by a 2009 working paper from the University of Zurich.
 The paper develops a game-theory model that addresses the effects of a luxury tax on competitive balance, team profits, and social welfare.
 This model has half the teams above a certain tax threshold, and the other half below.
 The teams above pay taxable balances from their "excess" revenue, and those funds are redistributed to the teams below.
 This research argues that the smaller-revenue teams could sustain larger salaries than before the tax was implemented, but that larger-revenue teams would not be affected substantially by the system.
 In other words, the paper argues that total player salaries across the league are counterintuitively increased by the system.
 The authors argue that the luxury tax competitive balance system helps the players, improves social welfare, and helps the fans of Major League Baseball.

 The MLBPA strongly disputes this conclusion.
 The MLBPA has attempted to push back against the luxury tax system during each periodic renegotiation of their collective bargaining agreement since the tax was first implemented.
 In the union's view, the luxury tax system is fundamentally designed to limit the earnings of players by functioning as a stealth salary cap.

-Because MLB finances are kept secret from the public and from the MLBPA, it is impossible for outside observers at this time to confidently assess the full impact of the tax system on players, teams, owners, or fans.